 There are companies that offer working holiday packages such as Bunac, which get the visa and sort out bank accounts and other important things for you.
 I wouldn’t bother using these packages.

 The visa application is straightforward and cheap and you are paying for a service that you don’t need and can easily do yourself for free!

-The Immigration New Zealand website has a very useful questions and answers page, which goes into more detail about the application process, and is definitely worth a read before you apply!
+The Immigration New Zealand website has a useful questions and answers page, which goes into more detail about the application process, and is definitely worth a read before you apply!

 If you book your flight a few months in advance you could be looking at paying around £500, which is reasonable.

-The climate in New Zealand is very changeable, so I would advise you bring a mix of warm and cold weather clothes, to be prepared for all eventualities.
+The climate in New Zealand is very changeable, so I would advise you to bring a mix of warm and cold weather clothes, to be prepared for all eventualities.
 It can get very cold in winter, especially in the South Island!

 You will need to bring a print out of your working holiday visa for when you get to passport control, as they may not let you into the country otherwise.